By: Patrick Ungashick

-- Insure that the leadership team members have current, written job descriptions, and that their job performance is measured against clearly defined and tracked benchmarks.
+- Ensure that the leadership team members have current, written job descriptions and that their job performance is measured against clearly defined and tracked benchmarks.

 - Create a business development team and systems that perform effectively, all the way from lead generation to closing the sale, without your involvement.